 To this end, Monaco announced three key initiatives to improve corporate cultures of compliance.

 1. Senior Level Accountability

 Department white collar enforcement efforts will focus more strongly on holding accountable all individuals who aided and abetted an organization’s illegal conduct.
-The organization is expected to identify all individuals, regardless of position, status or seniority available in non-privileged information.
-Identified individuals should go beyond those that the organization believes are substantially involved in the misconduct, including individuals outside of the organization.
+The organization is expected to identify all individuals, regardless of position, status, or seniority, in non-privileged information.
+Identified individuals should go beyond those that the organization believes are substantially involved in the misconduct, including those outside the organization.

 accountability within the prosecuted organization.
 This change will focus on individuals who make business decisions that lead to illegal conduct.